SOMO – Social Media Disease Outbreak Surveillance

 Large disease outbreaks are becoming more and more frequent, and the need for better surveillance systems that are able to detect epidemics as early as possible has become of paramount importance.

 Social media presents an opportunity to enhance epidemic detection and control.
-Health intelligence consists of automatic monitoring of social media posts by time, place and topic, with the aim of detecting public health threats before traditional systems would.
+By automated monitoring of social media posts by time, place and topic, it is possible to detect public health threats before traditional systems would.

 When key words like “fever”, “infection” or even specific disease names such as “dengue”, start being used more frequently in social media interactions, it can be indicative of an epidemic outbreak before it is officially identified.
 Social media-based surveillance is not a replacement for traditional surveillance, but an enhancement that significantly improves our capacity to detect outbreaks early.

-The vast quantity of multi-lingual data available from social media platforms, requires super-computing power and advanced machine learning methods to filter out background noises reliably.
+The vast quantity of multi-lingual data available from social media platforms, requires high performance computing and advanced machine learning methods to filter out background noises reliably.
 Algorithms designed to pick up the word “fever”, for instance, may detect false positives.
-Even with these advanced tools at our disposal, thoughtful human analysis and expert interpretation of the data is needed.
-A multi-language team of specialists analyzes our system data daily to identify significant patterns and warn of impending threats.
+Even with these advanced tools at our disposal, human analysis and expert interpretation of the data is still needed.
+We have a team os specialists analyzing the data on daily basis, who will identify significant patterns and flag potential threats.

 How does this program help?